-I found this template for a cool paper Minecraft torch.
+I found this template for a cool paper Minecraft torch (original link now broken, sorry).
 I didn’t want to print them in color, partially because it would have been way more expensive, but also it wouldn’t have been as fun for the kids.
 I modified the original template so the greys were much lighter and could be easily seen for coloring, then printed them out on B&W cardstock.
 I then pre-cut them out and pre-creased them a little to help the little ones get a head start.

 Prepping the Swords

 I found an excellent DIY Minecraft Sword Template online.
 I printed in B&W since I was just using it to trace the pattern onto the foam board.
 I was lucky to be able to make pretty good use of the board without much waste.
 After they were cut out, I took time to pencil in where the squares would be, as guides.
 These were 1st graders, and they would need as much help as possible.

 I purchased a bunch of soft foam sheets from the local Michael’s craft store, and then methodically, and painstakingly used a ruler and Exacto knife to cut them into 3/4″ squares.
 The work took a LONG time, but I was able to put on a several Netflix documentaries while I worked.
 The benefit of documentaries is most of the information is given through interviews (audio), and video is only used to support.
 This allowed me to look down to work most of the time, but then look up occasionally.
 Worked out perfectly.
 The result is several zip-lock bags of colorful squares.